-Kate Middleton looked sensational at tonight’s State Banquet in honour of German President Frank-Walter Steinmeier.
+Kate Middleton looked sensational at Wednesday’s State Banquet in honour of German President Frank-Walter Steinmeier.

 The Princess of Wales arrived at Windsor Castle in a stunning blue sequinned gown by Jenny Packham, topped off with a historic tiara that hasn’t been seen in public for decades.